 Click on "Verify" to start using the UG Now Chrome Extension.

-What is the Container ID?
+Where can I find the Container ID?

 Go to the Containers tab under Settings in your panel.